petrmvala/foodshopper/README.md

 (including in here on git) and each time we display information from this db we display a clickable link to the http://www.nutridatabaze.cz/ at the same time.

+note: the database from there is in "ANSI" or
+"Eastern Europe (Windows-1250/WinLatin2)" encoding and need to be converted to some of the UTF encoding for proper displaying of characterset